N3pps/Metro-Car-Funnel-Analysis/README.md

 # Metro-Car-Funnel-Analysis
 #### Data-driven Funnel Analysis on the Customer Journey
+## 🌎 Background
+Metrocar's business model is based on a platform that connects riders with drivers through a mobile application.
+Metrocar acts as an intermediary between riders and drivers, providing a user-friendly platform to connect them and facilitate the ride-hailing process

 [Executive Summary](https://doc.clickup.com/9012190783/d/h/8cjp7hz-592/b6c873e7a7f6743)

-[Here](https://colab.research.google.com/drive/1rmN6AVyNwf-so1Y2CaxPQPtrdfQoV8K0?usp=sharing) you can find the Jupyter Notebook used.
+[Here](https://colab.research.google.com/drive/1HEiP4kOojeOjysy5AUcG5eqFUgBsenFy?usp=sharing) you can find the Jupyter Notebook used.

 [Here](https://github.com/N3pps/Metro-Car-Funnel-Analysis/blob/main/Metro%20Car%20Presentation%20Slides.pdf) you can find the Presentation Slides

 ## 🔭 Project Overview:
-This project focuses on analyzing the customer and Rider experience of Metrocar, a ride-sharing app similar to Uber or Lyft.
+This project focuses on analyzing the customer and Rider experience of Metrocar.
 We tryed to identify opportunities for improvement and optimization through a Funnel Analysis.
-We used a [Jupyter Notebook](https://colab.research.google.com/drive/1rmN6AVyNwf-so1Y2CaxPQPtrdfQoV8K0?usp=sharing) and **SQLAlchemy** to query the Data from the **PostgreSQL Database**.
+We used a [Jupyter Notebook](https://colab.research.google.com/drive/1HEiP4kOojeOjysy5AUcG5eqFUgBsenFy?usp=sharing) and **SQLAlchemy** to query the Data from the **PostgreSQL Database**.
 For analysis, and data Vizualisation we used **pandas, numpy, plotly, seaborn** and **matplotlib**.

 ## 🎯 Objectives
 Answering the following Questions:
 * Are there any significant drop-off points preventing users from completing their first ride?
   * If yes, can our Data help us reduce the biggest drop-off points?
 * What steps of the Customer Journey should we research and improve?
+* Are there any significant drop-off points preventing drivers from fullfilling orders?

 ## 🔍 Methodology
 Our first task was extracting the raw data working on a  Jupyter Notebook hosted on Google Colab, using "SQL Alchemy" Python Library to exctract data from a PostgreSQL Database, across five key tables, generating a wide array of metrics.
+The main focus was on understanding the dataset using Pandas.
+In this process we answered several Business related Questions and visualize our data to make it easy to understand.
+Next we collected the Data Necessary to build our Funnels and Visualize them.

 ## 💡 Key Findings